-Even if we do realize that communication is a skill like any other and it takes some deliberation and practice to do it right, we rarely dedicate enough attention to it.
+Even if we do realize that communication in marriage is a skill like any other and it takes some deliberation and practice to do it right, we rarely dedicate enough attention to it.

-And if you did try – how hard was it, and how soon did you both slip right back to your communication routine (whether it is arguing, insulting, avoiding conversation, sulking, nagging…)?
+And if you did try new relationship communication skills– how hard was it, and how soon did you both slip right back to your communication routine (whether it is arguing, insulting, avoiding conversation, sulking, nagging…)?

-This is very common and there is no need to be hard on yourself.
-But healthy communication is a foundation of every lasting relationship, and it takes some time to achieve it.
+This is very common, and there is no need to be hard on yourself.
+But healthy communication in marriage is a foundation of every lasting relationship, and it takes some time to achieve it.

-Here are a few simple but also sometimes surprising ways in which you can break the cycle of damaging communication in your marriage and talk about daily chores and most profound feelings with equal efficacy:
+Here are a few simple but also sometimes surprising ways for effective communication in marriage in which you can break the cycle of damaging communication in your marriage and talk about daily chores and most profound feelings with equal efficacy:

 Choose the right time